Diyaa-Gubarah/todo/README.md

    npm install```
    ````

-3. the run the app using : `npm run dev`
+3. then run the app using : `npm run dev`